-9 Molecular Dynamics Simulation of Friction in Self- Lubricating Materials: An Overview of Theories and Available Models Ali Bakhshinejad, Marjan Nezafati, Chang-Soo Kim Roshan M D'Souza 251 10 Environmental Analysis of Self-Lubricating Composites: A Review Mohammad Hasan Balali, Narjes Nouri, and Wilkistar Otieno 273 Ret Prac raction Note to: Self-Lubricating Composites C1
+10 Environmental Analysis of Self-Lubricating Composites: A Review 261 Mohammad Hasan Balali, Narjes Nouri, and Wilkistar Otieno 11 Molecular Dynamics Simulation of Friction in Self-Lubricating Materials: An Overview of Theories and Available Models 275 Ali Bakhshinejad, Marjan Nezafati, Chang-Soo Kim, and Roshan M D'Souza

-About the Editor
+About the Editors

-Pradeep L. Menezes (corresponding author) is an Assistant Professor in the Department of Mechanical Engineering at the University of Nevada, Reno, Nevada.
-Before joining this university, he worked as an Adjunct Assistant Professor at the University of Wisconsin-Milwaukee (UWM), Wisconsin, and as a Research Assistant Professor at the University of Pittsburgh, Pennsylvania.
-Dr. Menezes's productive research career has produced more than 70 peer-reviewed journal publications (citations more than 2000, h-index-24), 25 book chapters, and two books related to tribology.
+Pradeep L. Menezes (corresponding author) is an associate professor in the Department of Mechanical Engineering at the University of Nevada, Reno, Nevada.
+Before joining this university, he worked as an adjunct assistant professor at the University of Wisconsin-Milwaukee (UWM), Wisconsin, and as a research assistant professor at the University of Pittsburgh, Pennsylvania.
+Dr. Menezes's productive research career has produced more than 120 peer-reviewed journal publications (citations more than 5000, h-index-34), 30 book chapters, and 4 books related to tribology.

 Pradeep K. Rohatgi is a UWM Distinguished Professor.
 He has coedited and coauthored 12 books and more than 400 scientific papers and has 19 US patents.
 He is considered as a world leader in composites and materials policy for the developing world.
-He has served on committees of governments of United States and India in the areas of materials, especially those related to automotive sector, to promote collaboration.
-His research includes advanced manufacture of lightweight, energy absorbing, self-lubricating, and self-healing materials and components including micro- and nanocomposites and syntactic foams.
+He has served on committees of the governments of the USA and India in the areas of materials, especially those related to automotive sector, to promote collaboration.
+His research includes advanced manufacture of lightweight, energy-absorbing, self-lubricating, and self-healing materials and components, including micro- and nano-composites and syntactic foams.
 He is the founder chief technology officer (CTO) of Intelligent Composites, LLC, Milwaukee, Wisconsin.

-Emad Omrani is a graduate student of Dr. Rohatgi at the UWM.
-He has coauthored 2 book chapters and 7 peer-reviewed scientific papers.
-At UWM, Dr. Menezes collaborated with Dr. Rohatgi and Mr. Omrani in the areas of tribology and selflubricating materials and published several research papers on the tribology of self-lubricating materials.
+Emad Omrani is a process engineer at Intel Corporation.
+He was a graduate student of Dr. Rohatgi at the UWM.
+He has coauthored 2 book chapters and over 10 peer-reviewed scientific papers.
+At UWM, Dr. Menezes collaborated with Dr. Rohatgi and Dr. Omrani in the areas of tribology and self-lubricating materials and published several research papers on the tribology of self-lubricating materials.
 Dr. Menezes and Dr. Rohatgi are well-known tribologists and self-lubricating materials scientists.
 These editors are therefore well known and well connected in this field to put forth an excellent book on this topic.